ropensci/roweb3/content/blog/2022-11-22-r-universe-stars-1-en/index.md

 Today they have a site called [SINTA (Sistema de Información Turístico de la Argentina)](https://www.yvera.tur.ar/sinta/) where the _"different ways of accessing information"_ are present in an organized fashion.
 Juan Pablo explains that _"the work was to develop tools.
 R has much to do with this, bringing the information closer to different audiences."_

 Those audiences include academics (people who research and teach) and government.
-So, for example, different offices at different levels of the State need the data, and the office they work for that uses the information for decision-making and public policy setting.
-Also, all the people that want to interact with the information in the open data portal.
+For example, offices at different levels of the State can use the information for decision-making and setting public policy.
+As this is an open data portal, the information is also available to anyone else who wants to interact with it.

 </br>